 Royal Caribbean revealed the Abyss water slide which will be 10 stories tall and offer total thrills to passengers daring to try it out.
 The slide will start high up near the Aquatheater and then go all the way to the boardwalk neighbourhood near the bottom.
 The cruise line has released some renderings which you can see below of the other water slides known together as “The Perfect Storm”.

-The three slide known as the Perfect Storm will cater to guests wanting something not as dramatic as the Abyss!
-These slides will be located at Harmony of the Seas Sports Zone above Central Park which Cruise Hive previously reported on.
+The three slides known as the Perfect Storm will cater to guests wanting something not as dramatic as the Abyss!
+These slides will be located at Harmony of the Seas Sports Zone above Central Park.
 The slide are called Cyclone, Typhoon and Monsoon.
 These slides onboard the ship will be a new experience for the fleet as Royal Caribbean have not got any slides on any other ship.
 The company now joins most other major cruise lines with thrilling water slides.
 In recent years the industry has been seeing a trend for more creative and dramatic slides.

 New to #HarmonyoftheSeas: The Abyss, a ten-story waterslide taking guests from the ship’s AquaTheater to Boardwalk neighborhood